charlesfaustin/helloworld-django-fabric/README.md

 helloworld-django-fabric
 ========================

-fabric script to setup django application  on aws
+one-comman fabric script to setup django application  on aws

 The django stack used is:
 -django